Guest Post Written by Dr. Furqan A Syed (The Author)

 5) Cor Pulmonale: Cuore is Heart and Polmonare is belonging to lungs, in this condition, the heart gets affected due to thinning of arteries in lungs, in result, one side of the heart becomes larger, also explained in a condition of pulmonary hypertension, both ways, the difficulty in breathing is experienced.

-6) COPD: The Chronic Obstructive Pulmonary Disease, as in smokers’ lungs, destruction of lungs due to prolonged exposure to fumes or smoke or caused by chronic bronchitis with a history of long-term cough and mucus.
+6) COPD: The Chronic Obstructive Pulmonary Disease, as in smokers’ lungs, destruction of lungs due to prolonged exposure to fumes or smoke or caused by chronic bronchitis with a history of a long-term cough and mucus.

 Role of Homeopathy

-With the above-mentioned first few lung conditions in mind, we the homeopaths can carry out very effective remedial treatments, only if our prior preparedness is complete, my questions are
+With the above-mentioned first few lung conditions in mind, we, the homeopaths, can carry out very effective remedial treatments, only if our prior preparedness is complete, my questions are

 2. If Senega could be so effective in COPD and Bronchiolitis, does Digitalis helps cor pulmonale patients if the pulse is slow with high blood pressure and Crataegus when it is rapid and weak?